 Our Ukrainian guest, Olesya Zhukovska, the brave activist and volunteer from Maidan, who survived the shooting of a sniper, gave her personal, touching testimony.
 She spoke about the terrifying moments after the attack, the difficult convalescence time and her dreams of a better and more democratic Ukraine.

-The Open Dialog Foundation is dedicated to promoting open exchanges of views on the most pressing issues of today’s world, within the context of our area of interest.
+The Open Dialogue Foundation is dedicated to promoting open exchanges of views on the most pressing issues of today’s world, within the context of our area of interest.
 We aim at providing the society with the space to confront themselves with experts and express their position on issues that relate to them directly.

 Such events as our Rome conference contribute to our campaign in raising the European public’s awareness on the current situation in Ukraine.
 The emotions centred around it show the great need of a dialogue and debate on this issue also within the EU Member States.